timmytheman123/muno-uno-spinoff-/README.md

 # Card Rules
 - 0 = swap hands with whoever you want
-- 1 = you have to yell SUSSY AMONGUS! every time you play it
+- 1 = you have to yell SUSSY AMONGUS! every time you play it (disruptive)
 - 2 = if you play a 2 draw 2 cards then discard 2 cards
 - 3 = if you play 2 3's of any color it counts as an 8 of any color
 - 4 = look at someones hand for 5 seconds